Chesapeake Bay Fishing: The Complete Guide for 2025

 A photo featuring a wooden pier extending well into the Chesapeake Bay as seen on a early morning

 When people talk about the best time to come fishing in the Chesapeake Bay, many mention that it’s “seasonal.”
-Actually, with the changing climate and unpredictable weather, that’s not actually correct.
-While fishing here is very weather-dependent – the fish go into hiding when the conditions aren’t great – it’s still a 365-day-a-year fishery.
+Actually, with the changing climate and unpredictable weather, that’s not entirely correct.
+While the fishing opportunities here vary by the season – angling in August is very different from doing so in December – it’s still a 365-day-a-year fishery.

-The rivers and creeks are your best bet if you come in the colder months, with summer offering options all over – as we’ve already mentioned.
-Charter operators also tend to run only during the traditional “season,” so if you want to follow a professional guide, then you can also take advantage of the best weather, too.
+The rivers and creeks are your best bet if you come in the colder months, with summer offering options all over.
+Charter operators also tend to shut down in January and February (longer in northern areas of the bay), so if you want to follow a professional guide, visit when it’s warm.

-The bay’s most coveted fish, Rockfish, is only available to take home from March onwards, so if you want your fill of tasty meat, you now know when to come.
+The bay’s most coveted fish, Rockfish, is only available to take home during portions of the spring, summer, and fall, and the specific periods open to harvest are constantly changing as the Rockfish population fluctuates.
+So, if you want your fill of tasty meat, you’ll need to look up the current regulations.

 Chesapeake Bay Fishing Regulations